Lamprecht-Tate Formula: Abstract

 \section{Abstract}

-For multiplicative character of a non-Archimedean local field, we have a formula for epsilon factor due to John Tate.
-Before Tate, Erich Lamprecht, also gave a formula for local epsilon factors of linear characters.
-In this paper, we generalize the Tate's formula and show that the Lamprecht and Tate formulas are the special cases of our formula.
-We also show that the famous twisting formula of Deligne is a corollary of our formula.
+For multiplicative characters of a non-Archimedean local field, we have a formula for epsilon factors due to John Tate.
+Before Tate, Erich Lamprecht also gave a formula for local epsilon factors of linear characters.
+In \cite{JT1}, Tate generalizes the formula for epsilon factors.
+In this paper, we give a very short and neat proof of the Lamprecht-Tate formula.
+We also show that the famous twisting formula of Deligne is a special case of the Lamprecht-Tate formula.